davidzachie/Module7-Pewlett-Hackard-Analysis/README.md

 ![vacant_roles](Data/vacant_roles.png)

-### To answer the question if there would be enough qualified, retirement-ready employees to mentor the next generation of employees, we can look at the below table shows the summarized data of qualified mentors by positons from the mentorship_eligibility.csv file.
+### To answer the question if there would be enough qualified, retirement-ready employees to mentor the next generation of employees, we can look at the below table that shows the summarized data of qualified mentors by positons from the mentorship_eligibility.csv file.

 ![qualified_mentors](Data/qualified_mentors.png)